This article will help you:

 The Environments tab

-This is where you’ll manage the mapping between your two environments—production and development—and your Amplitude projects.
+In Amplitude Data, the Environments tab is where you’ll manage the mapping between your two environments—production and development—and your Amplitude projects.
 Amplitude Data will use the information you enter here to configure sources and destinations, validate data in the tracking plan page, and schema syncing on the Integrations tab.

 For each environment, select the desired project name from the appropriate drop-down list.
 When everything is to your liking, click Save.